ViniciusAbrao/px4_ros2_xrcedds/tutorial/tutorial.md

 Also, for this setup moment, the RPi is charged with 5 Volts via Power Supply (external source/charger).

-PS.: For an onboard setup, in the drone, it is not recommended to connect the `TELEM2` VCC to supply the RPi in the 5V power (pin 4).
+Ps.: For an onboard setup, in the drone, it is not recommended to connect the `TELEM2` VCC to supply the RPi in the 5V power (pin 4).
 You can use your own power supply board to power the RPi baseboard.

 Next, run the mavproxy connection at `/dev/ttyAMA0`.
 In the RPi's terminal: